 Call for a FREE Evaluation

 Between 2003 and 2015, American soldiers stationed in Iraq, Afghanistan, and other combat zones were issued faulty earplugs.
-The manufacturer of these earplugs, 3M, knew that the earplugs had a design flaw that could result in severe hearing loss.
+The manufacturer of these earplugs, 3M, knew that the earplugs had a design flaw that could result in severe hearing impairment, or even permanent hearing loss.
 Yet despite knowing this, they continued their contract with the government without a word that the earplugs could be dangerous.

 If you are a vet who served in Iraq or Afghanistan between 2003 and 2015 and suffered severe hearing loss or tinnitus, please call injury lawyer Karl Truman today at 502-222-2222.
 Karl Truman is a former Army officer himself, and the welfare of the veteran community in Louisville and Jeffersonville is one of his highest priorities.